Midkit727/Midify/README.md

 Config: Plain text files
 ------------------------------------------------------------------
-Known issues
+#Known issues

-Known issues inlcude:
+Known issues include:
 1. My code being bad
 2. Thread.Abort() can lead to problems in niche situations (will probably never happen)
 3. Not compatible with Linux/Wine (Windows-only)
 4. Midify Legacy might break if songs are removed outside the app
 5. Might need reinstallation if one tampers with any save files
 ------------------------------------------------------------------
-License
+#License

 This project is not currently open-source.
 Code provided is for documentation purposes only.
 ------------------------------------------------------------------
-Credits
+#Credits

 Libraries: Uses NAudio for getting song durations and converting files